jerryzhao173985/ai-ml-emulation-layer-for-vulkan/README.md

 The ML Emulation Layer for Vulkan® provides an implementation of the ML APIs enabling ML workloads to be executed on any Vulkan® Compute capable device.
-The Emulation Layer is split into separate graph and tensor layers that are inserted by the Vulkan® Loader.
+The Emulation Layer is split into separate graph, VK_ARM_data_graph, and tensor, VK_ARM_tensors, layers that are inserted by the Vulkan® Loader.

 ### Building the Emulation Layer from source